Travelling by rail to reduce your carbon footprint

 getting to the airport and for painfully long check-in times.

-Take the example of travelling from Stockholm for the midweek meeting in Brussels, I
+Take the example of travelling from Stockholm for the midweek meeting in Amsterdam, I

 just wrote about.
 If you fly, it’s 3 days (2 nights) away from home.
 If you